High Ercall Primary School

 How do we teach geography?

-We teach history in a variety of ways as outlined below:
+We teach geography in a variety of ways as outlined below:

 • Use of sources Children will access atlases, textbooks, maps, digital technology and photographs to develop knowledge and understanding that is integral to their learning.